debug-js/debug/README.md

  set DEBUG=*,-not_this
  ```

- Note that PowerShell using different syntax to set environment variables.
+ Note that PowerShell uses different syntax to set environment variables.

  ```cmd
  $env:DEBUG = "*,-not_this"